akapetano/mimir-ai/README.md

-## BenderAI
+## MimirAI

-Introducing BenderAI.
-Chat with an AI with sociopathic tendencies.
+Introducing MimirAI.
+Enhance your learning paths and master any topic.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).